CEMPD/SurrogateToolsDB/README.md

 ### Using non-rectangular grids

 For non-rectangular grids, as long as the polygons are defined in a table similar to the one created by util/generate_modeling_grid.sh, things should work.

+### Download additional shapefiles

+Archives containing all the shapefiles used in EPA's 2016 and 2017 emissions modeling platforms are available for download at https://drive.google.com/drive/folders/1idGoi6I3GvKFCcf87O_8zMirM7Gtd0_E